 There has been no similar building built before or after.
 The complexity and the amazing mix of details has no analogues in Russian architecture.
 It has left a huge impact on the development of Russian national architecture.

 Some researchers speculate that this design has its roots in Byzantine and Muslim architecture, some – that it has been influenced by the wooden vernacular architecture.
 It is also seen as expression of a specific, indigenous Russian Renaissance style.
 There might be much truth in this, especially if we note that there were working Italian and Greek artisans in this time in Russia, bringing new thinking with them.

 Some art historicians consider, that the planning of a such complex of closely located churches was inspired by the Quolsharif Mosque in Kazan.
 This once beautiful structure was destroyed, when Russian troops invaded Kazan.
 It is also known that the same builders, who built St. Basil's Cathedral, worked also in Kazan and could bring new influence from there.

-The cathedral was built in the geographical centre of Moscow City – the city developed around this location since 14th century.
+The cathedral was built in the geographical centre of Moscow City – the city developed around this location since the 14th century.
 Cathedral is located close to the Kremlin, but outside it.
 Originally here was located a busy marketplace.

 St. Basil's Cathedral is shaped like flames in a bonfire.

 The building consists of a central church with eight side churches.